-In the articles:
+In the articles

-"address" means a postal address or, for the purposes of electronic communication, a fax number, an e-mail or postal address or a telephone number for receiving text messages in each case registered with the Charity;
+'address' means a postal address or for the purpose of electronic communication, a fax number an e-mail or postal address or a telephone number for receiving text messages in each case registered with the charity,

-"the articles" means the Charity's articles of association;
+'the articles' means the charity's articles of association,

-"the Charity" means the company intended to be regulated by the articles;
+'the charity' means the company intended to be regulated by the articles,

-"clear days" in relation to the period of a notice means a period excluding: the day when the notice is given or deemed to be given; and the day for which it is given or on which it is to take effect;
+'clear days' in relation to the period of a notice means a period excluding

+- A day when the notice is given or deemed to be given, and - The day for which it is given or on which it is to take effect,

-"the Commission" means the Charity Commission for England and Wales;
+'the commission' means the Charity Commission for England and Wales,

-"Companies Acts" means the Companies Acts (as defined in section 2 of the Companies Act 2006) insofar as they apply to the Charity;
+'Companies Act' means the Companies Act (as defined in section 2 of the Companies Act 2006) insofar as they apply to the charity,

-"the Directors" means the directors of the Charity.
-The directors are charity trustees as defined by section 177 of the Charities Act 2011;
+'the directors' means the directors of the charity.
+The directors are charity trustees as defined by section 177 of the Charities Act 2011.

-"document" includes, unless otherwise specified, any document sent or supplied in electronic form;
+'document' includes, unless otherwise specified, any documents sent or supplied in electronic form,

-"electronic form" has the meaning given in section 1168 of the Companies Act 2006;
+'electronic form' has the meaning given in section 1168 of the Companies Act 2006,

-"the memorandum" means the memorandum of association of the Charity;
+'the memorandum' means the chanty's memorandum of association,

-"officers" includes the Directors and the secretary (if any);
+'officers' includes the directors and the secretary (if any)